BartoszDabrowski00/OverseerApi/README.md

   url to RabbitMQ

+By default swagger should be available at http://localhost:9000/api/overseer/v1/

+To login to Metabase:
+Email: a@wp.pl
+Password: overseer1

-By default swagger should be available at http://localhost:9000/api/overseer/v1/ To initialize MongoDB from mongodb-dump: docker exec -i <docker-container-name> /usr/bin/mongorestore --username root --password root --authenticationDatabase admin --db overseer /dump/overseer
+To initialize MongoDB from mongodb-dump: docker exec -i <docker-container-name> /usr/bin/mongorestore --username root --password root --authenticationDatabase admin --db overseer /dump/overseer